s7erif/Tasks-Manger/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is Not licensed Use it As You Like